wonderfan/blockchain/code-insight/tendermint/p2p.md

 5. There is aslo protocol buffer format for network address.
 6. The ip address have several kinds of formats and styles.

+The io is in the manner of async mode.
+Seven message type is defined by enum data type.
+The peer type can be required or optional.
+The public key is used to stand for the node's identity.
+The node has node id, node type fields.
+The node table is employed to store the node list.
+The node table has add and remove methods to manage node list.

+The system contract is used to extend the chain features and capabilities.
+The node information is the data structure defined to describenode's attributes and actions.
+The group is the data model which has group name and chain id.
+The group has the collection of nodes.
+The group concept is introduced to expand the multiple groups.

+The number of node connection is certain, therefore, there should be one policy that guide how the connection is discarded when new connection is coming.
+The private key is generated firstly.
+The certificate is issued secondly.